Medical Policy: 07.03.01

 Other small case series have reported some success and also adverse events.
 For example, O’Connell et. al. (2013) reported on 17 patients with type I diabetes with severe hypoglycemia who underwent allogeneic islet transplantation.
 The aim of this single-arm, multicenter study was to evaluate an immunosuppressive protocol of initial antithymocyte globulin (ATG), tacrolimus and mycophenolate mofetil (MMF) followed by switching to sirolimus and MMF.
 Islets were cultured for 24 h prior to transplantation.
 The primary end-point was an HbA1c of <7% and cessation of severe hypoglycemia.
 Seventeen recipients were followed for ≥ 12 months.
 Nine islet preparations were transported interstate for transplantation.
 Similar outcomes were achieved at all three centers.
 Fourteen of the 17 (82%) recipients achieved the primary end-point.
 Nine (53%) recipients achieved insulin independence for a median of 26 months (range 7-39 months) and 6 (35%) remain insulin independent.
 All recipients were C-peptide positive for at least 3 months.
 All subjects with unstimulated C-peptide >0.2 nmol/L had cessation of severe hypoglycemia.
 Nine of the 17 recipients tolerated switching from tacrolimus to sirolimus with similar graft outcomes.
 There was a small but significant reduction in renal function in the first 12 months.
 The combination of islet culture, ATG, tacrolimus and MMF is a viable alternative for islet transplantation.
 Most adverse events were related to immunosuppression.
 Seven (41%) of the 17 patients developed mild lymphopenia and 1 developed colistridium difficile colitis; all responded to treatment.
 Eight patient developed anemia shortly after transplant and one required a blood transfusion.
 Procedure-related complications included 1 portal vein thrombosis and 3 postoperative bleeds; 2 of the bleeds required transfusion.

-For individual with chronic pancreatitis undergoing total or new total pancreatectomy who receive autologous pancreas islet transplantation, the evidence includes nonrandomized studies and systematic reviews.
-Autologous islet transplants are performed in the context of total or new total pancreatectomy to treat intractable pain from chronic pancreatitis.
-The autologous islet transplant appears to decrease significantly the incidence of diabetes after total or new total pancreatectomy in patients with chronic pancreatitis.
+For individuals with chronic pancreatitis undergoing total or new total pancreatectomy who receive autologous pancreas islet transplantation, the evidence includes nonrandomized studies and systematic reviews.
+Autologous islet transplants are performed in the context of total or near-total pancreatectomies to treat intractable pain from chronic pancreatitis.
+The procedure appears to decrease significantly the incidence of diabetes after total or near-total pancreatectomy in patients with chronic pancreatitis.
 Also, the autologous islet cell transplant procedure is not associated with serious complications itself and is performed in patients who are already undergoing a pancreatectomy procedure.
-The evidence is insufficient to determine autologous islet cell transplantation results in a meaningful improvement in net health outcomes.
+The evidence is sufficient to determine autologous islet cell transplantation results in a meaningful improvement in net health outcomes.

 For individuals with type I diabetes who receive allogeneic pancreas islet transplantation, the evidence includes a randomized controlled trial (RCT), a systematic review and registry studies.
 Results of the 2018 randomized trial have suggested some reduction in the number of severe hypoglycemic incidence annually, but limited follow-up and other trial limitations reduce the certainty in conclusions drawn.
 A wide range of insulin dependence has been reported in the registry studies.
 There is conflicting evidence whether allogeneic islet transplantation reduces long-term diabetic complications.
 Long term comparative studies are required to determine the effects of allogeneic islet transplantation in type I diabetics.